LVNDSCAPE/DeAnzaCIS22A/README.md

-# DeAnzaCIS22A
+# De Anza CIS22A

-Labs and Exercises
+Labs and exercises assignments which I submitted for my CIS22A course at De Anza College.

-Lab projects that I submitted for my CIS22A - Beginning Programming Methodologies in C++ at De Anza College, Fall Quarter 2023.
+The codes for the labs I've uploaded are for archival purposes and educational purposes.